mithunmo/flaskapi/README.md

 FLASK API
 =======================================

-The API is developed using flask, redis and postgresql.
+The API is developed using flask, redis and postgresql database.

 SQLAlchemy is the ORM.

-pytest for running unit tests
+pytest for running unit tests and postman for manual testing.

 API end points
 =======================================